network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the message syntax, or the byte values used, are not important.

-HTTP has the additional convenience that it is very widely deployed in today’s world, it it is fairly easy to configure many modern web servers to operate as responsiveness test servers.
+HTTP has the additional convenience that it is very widely deployed in today’s world, and it is fairly easy to configure many modern web servers to operate as responsiveness test servers.

 If a network is able to deliver consistent low latency for a bulk